+Members learn how to

+work and study in the

+outdoors.
+Houseboating on

-Members learn how to involve work and study in the the Delta, exploring Yosemite Valley and High Sierras provide members experiences wild life.
+the Delta, exploring

+Yosemite Valley and the High Sierras provide members experiences in wild life wild life.
 Backpacking on the Point Reyes National

 Seashore, students engage themselves on how cavemen travel!
-Outgoing students come at regular meetings Thur. in D-1 during lunch.
-YEARBOOK CLUB --
+Outgoin Outgoing students meetings Thur. in D-1 during lunch.
+YEARBOOK CLUB -Advisor Mr. Gwartney

+Advisor Mr. Gwartney

+Highly motivated

-Advisor Mr. Gwartney Highly motivated students make the school yearbook!
+students make the high

+school yearbook!
+Members school yearbook!
 Members show an ability to produce an organized account the school's progress during the year.
 With help from outstanding students, and support from administration SCH produced a winning 1986-87 yearbook.
-Thurs. at 3:00 p.m. in the Yearbook Room ...
+Thurs. at 3:00 p.m. in the Yearbook Room.